Andrii-Sharkov/Studio-Project/README.md

 # Studio-Project
-Please, to watch the project you need to change form MAIN ( default ) to MASTER
+Please, to watch the project you need to change from MAIN branch ( default ) to MASTER =)